QafooLabs/symfony2-workshop/README.md

     php app/console server:run

-If you don't have PHP 5.4 yet make sure to change your `/etc/hosts` file to contain a rule `127.0.0.1 sf2demo`

 ### Apache

-Put the following into `/etc/apache2/sites-enabled/sf2demo` or the Windows equivalent folder where your Apache Vhosts are located:
+Put the following into `/etc/apache2/sites-enabled/sf2workshop` or the Windows equivalent folder where your Apache Vhosts are located:

     <VirtualHost *:80>
-        ServerName sf2demo
+        ServerName sf2workshop

         DocumentRoot /path/to/project/web
         <Directory /path/to/project/web/>